hjrgrn/nvim-config/README.md

 ## Usage

-Clean up you previous neovim configuration and install the new one with the scripts `setup.sh`:
+Clean up you previous Neovim configuration and install the new one with the scripts `setup.sh`:

 ```bash
 git clone 'https://github.com/hjrgrn/nvim-config.git'